 What does it mean if a land search shows a caveat or restriction?

-It means there is a legal restriction or claim on the property, such as a loan, dispute, inheritance claim, or government interest.
+It means there is a legal restriction or claim on the property, such as a loan, a dispute, an inheritance claim, or a government interest.
 You should seek legal advice before proceeding with the purchase.

 Can I conduct a land search from outside Kenya?